gptflow/runchat/README.md

 - `project` - the base directory is considered to be the directory where RunChat was originally launched.
 In this case, any search and file writing will be carried out relative to this directory.
 - `config` - the base directory is considered to be the config file directory where this resource link is located.
 This mode is useful for writing modular chat configs that refer to their local files.

+So each time you use the file resolver, keep in mind what will be the base directory in your case.

 Let's delve a bit deeper into all parts of the request to the file resolver using examples.

+#### Searching for one or more files

+To search for one or more files, you need to specify a `glob` expression in the query part of the resource specifier.
+You can read more about `glob` expressions at <a href="https://www.npmjs.com/package/glob">this link</a>.
+Upon receiving a request with a glob expression, the file resolver will find all files corresponding to it and return their values depending on what was used as the `mode` parameter.

+The `mode` parameter can take 3 values:

+- `default` - the value of the file will be its content wrapped in special start and end markers: the start marker `#>>{filename}>>#`, the end marker `#<<{filename}<<#`.
+This mode is convenient because it allows you to work not only with the contents of the file but also its path.
+We'll look at examples later.

+`text` - the value of the file will only be its content without any wrapping.
+This mode is convenient when indicating the path to the file is excessive and you just need to insert the text of the file.

+`filename` - the value of the file will be its name.
+This mode is used when you need to get a list of files, not their content.

+Let's look at all the examples.

 ### Context resolver